 Depending on your budget, there are many different processors to choose from when looking at different laptop specifications.

-Battery life is also very important, as if you are out at university all day, in lectures or studying at the library and can’t guarantee a power socket, you need to guarantee that the battery will last.
+Performance and battery life is also very important, as if you are out at university all day, in lectures or studying at the library and can’t guarantee a power socket, you need to guarantee that the battery will last.

 The last thing you need is for your laptop to run out of power when you are halfway through an essay, or you still have three quarters of your lecture left and you’ve got the notes half complete.